zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

     jdbc.write.password=**your password**
     ```

-1. Apply the following setting so that DXP uses the write data source (the data source whose prefix is `jdbc.write.`) to create the [Counter](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#Counter) data source.
-A separate data source is always dedicated to the counter.
+1. A separate data source is always dedicated to the counter.
+Apply the following setting so that DXP uses the write data source (with the prefix `jdbc.write.`) to create the [Counter](https://docs.liferay.com/dxp/portal/7.2-latest/propertiesdoc/portal.properties.html#Counter) data source:

     ```properties
     counter.jdbc.prefix=jdbc.write.